 Personal Responsibility Education Program (PREP)

-Since October 2010, the department's Office of Family and Community Health has received federal Personal Responsibility Education Program (PREP) funds to deliver evidence-based programs emphasizing abstinence and contraception.
+Since 2010, the department's Office of Child and Family Services has received federal Personal Responsibility Education Program (PREP) funds to deliver evidence-based programs emphasizing abstinence and contraception.
 The program targets at risk youth 15-19 years of age within the juvenile correctional system and in foster care and the goal is to prevent pregnancy and sexually transmitted infections (STI).